hjensas/newton-isolated-networks-spine-leaf-supernet-hack/README.md

 From these parameters, the _addresses_ and _static routes_ are templated.

-`str_split:` and `list_join:` is used to get the IP address from InternalApiIpSubnet parameter, as well as the network mask bits from the leaf specific cidr _InternalApiNetCidrLeaf1_ to assign correct ip interface address and netmask.
+A subset of the template is shown in the example below.
+The `str_split:` and `list_join:` functions are used to get the IP address from _InternalApiIpSubnet_ parameter, as well as the network mask bits from the leaf specific cidr _InternalApiNetCidrLeaf1_ to assign correct ip interface address and netmask.